Brown Sugar Syrup

 This post may contain affiliate links.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

 Sweeten your coffee and tea with brown sugar simple syrup for a rich, caramel-like flavor.
 It’s incredibly easy to make at home using 2 ingredients.

-Homemade brown sugar syrup in a glass bottle.
+Brown sugar syrup in a glass bottle.

-Want to save this article?
+Want to save this?

-Enter your email below and get it sent straight to your inbox.
-Plus, get recipes & tips every week!
+Enter your email and get it sent straight to your inbox.
+Plus, get recipes & tips from me every week!

 Brown sugar syrup is a simple syrup that’s made with brown sugar instead of white, granulated sugar.
 Simple sugar is liquid sugar, which makes it easy to add to drinks, especially iced beverages since it mixes in well.